lfurtkevicova/gislab-my-notes/docs/terms.rst

    an archive file of an optical disc, image file is a snapshot of the data and layout of a CD or DVD, saved in ISO-9660 format, widely used for storing CD content; it contains raw dumps of a magnetic disk or of an optical disc

+*LDAP*
+   *Lightweight Directory Access Protocol* is an open protocol that email and other programs use to look up information from a server, allows to access information directories and obtain these information

 *LXC*
    *Linux Container*, a lightweight virtualization technology on operating